apollographql/apollo-kotlin/libraries/apollo-ast/README.md

-# apollo-ast
+# Module apollo-ast

-A set of APIs to work with GraphQL documents, parse them to AST and serialize them again
+apollo-ast contains code to work with the GraphQL Abstract Syntax Tree.